How To Pick Good Stocks To Buy in Australia: A Beginner's Guide

 If you intend to buy a low-risk stock, make sure its Beta is less than and close to 1.
 Such stocks are more stable and have given returns in line with S&P 500 performance.

-Don't go for stocks with a very low beta, as such stocks have underperformed the S&P 500.
-Though your chances of losing money due to market volatility are less, their low money-making potential doesn't make them worth adding to your portfolio.
+Don't go for stocks with very low beta, as such stocks have underperformed the S&P 500.
+Even though your chances of losing money due to market volatility are less, their lower profit potential doesn't make them worth adding to your portfolio.

 8. Which Stock Will Grow In the Future?